csstools/parser/src/consumers/README.md

 9. If the current value cannot be accessed;
     1. Return the unbound values of the `CSSDeclaration`.
 10. While the current value is either a `CSSComment` or `CSSSpace`, then
-    1. Assign the current value to the `CSSDeclaration#betweenOpeningAndValue`.
+    1. Push the current value to the `CSSDeclaration#betweenOpeningAndValue`.
     2. Advance the value.
 11. While the current value can be accessed,
     1. Push the current value to the `CSSDeclaration#value`.